albumartdb-com/monoalbum/README.md

     ./deploy.sh

-### To run: (testing only at the moment)
-    docker exec -ti art-aggregator-container bash

-That will get you in the backend container.
-From here you can run a couple tests to confirm the Flask API is working.
+From here you can run a test to confirm the Flask API is working.

-    ./test-api-artist.sh

-or

-    ./test-api-album.sh
+    ./art-aggregator/test_api_get.sh

-Feel free to change the script to get different albums or artists.
+Feel free to change the script to search for a different value.